jorgepiloto/jorgepiloto/README.md

 <p><pre align="center"><strong>Jorge Martínez /</strong> <a href="https://www.jorgemartinez.space">Website</a> / <a href="https://jorgemartinez.space/posts/">Posts</a> / <a href="https://www.linkedin.com/in/jorgepiloto">LinkedIn</a> / <a href="https://jorgemartinez.space/publications">Publications</a> / <a href="https://jorgemartinez.space/contact">Contact</a> / <a href="https://jorgemartinez.space/about/">About</a></pre></p>

-I'm an aerospace engineer interested in computational astrodynamics, orbital mechanics and scientific computing.
+I am an aerospace engineer and astronomer interested in astrodynamics, orbital mechanics and scientific computing.
 In my free time, I contribute to various open-source organizations whose main goal is to enhance the quality of modern science.